 Well, until the game-winning touchdown pass to Hixon that is …

 The yardage gained on the Panthers’ final drive – which consumed barely half a minute – more than quadrupled the yardage Newton and Co. managed to rack up on the previous four drives combined.

-As much as our founding editor cannot stand the Panthers … that is coming through in the clutch (something Carolina has been doing consistently ever since our guest columnist Reese Funderburk called the team out back in September).
+As much as our founding editor cannot stand the Panthers … that is coming through in the clutch (something Carolina has been doing consistently ever since our guest columnist Reece Funderburk called the team out back in September).